aneeshdamle11/sortmate/docs/COMPARE.md

   +ve | if str1 > str2
 ```

-This doc gives a basic idea of the design to be followed without diving into the various complex edge cases, which are handled in the code.
+This doc gives a basic idea of the design to be followed without diving into the various complex edge cases, which can be pored over in the code.

-Why function pointers were initially planned to be implemented and why they weren't included in the code is explained below in parts.
+## Function pointers - something for the future
-## Function pointers - the plan
+This section explains a very useful idea in C - function pointers.
+Why they weren't included in the code is explained below in parts.

 The compar idea is generic for any sorting algorithm, and thus would be used to scale the algorithms.
 Each such algorithm should use the same compar function - bubblesort, selection sort, qsort, merge sort.
 Since we provide an option to choose the sorting algorithm, each such algorithm has an option number attached to it.